seansfkelley/seansfkelley.github.io/_posts/2020-08-31-oculus-teardown.md

 ### 2. Face Shroud

-Removing the flexible **fabric shroud** is one of the more stressful parts of the process, because you're doing it almost totally blind and it requires a good amount of prying.
+Removing the flexible **fabric shroud** is, right out the gate, one of the more stressful parts of the process, because you're doing it almost totally blind and it requires a good amount of prying that makes you feel like you're about to break the headset.

 First, remove the **6x T4 screws**.